Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 Do I need to bring anything to art therapy sessions?

 Nope!
 All materials are provided.
+If you want to bring a personal sketchbook or art that you make in between sessions, please do!
+Many of my clients love to bring their own journal and share their journal entries in session.
 If we’re doing virtual sessions, I can offer creative suggestions using everyday materials you likely already have at home.

 Art Therapist & Walk-and-Talk Therapist in Maryland